Yanis-Gerst/portfolio/README.md

 # General

-I built this website using vanilla JavaScript to learn how to use web components and to compare it with other frameworks.# Technologies
+I built this website using vanilla JavaScript to learn how to use web components and to compare it with other frameworks.

 # Technologies